 There are thousands of Entrepreneurs online who have made their first million dollars by selling online courses.
 People pay top dollars for online courses that offer to solve their problems.

-There are bloggers selling online courses in every niche imaginable.
+There are online side hustlers and bloggers selling online courses in every niche imaginable.
 From Golfing to Weight Loss, online courses are everywhere teaching people to do all sorts of skills.

 Whether you write about photography or about personal finance, you can easily package your advice and tips on the subject into a course and charge anywhere from $100 to $5,000.
 Yes, there are bloggers out there who charge as much as $5,000 for their courses.

 Now, if you are just starting out, don’t expect people to buy your course for $5,000.
 It takes time and discipline to build an audience big enough and to build trust with that audience.